 If you file for Chapter 7 bankruptcy, the trustee takes your nonexempt property and sells it to pay your general unsecured creditors.
 Since you keep all of your property in Chapter 13 bankruptcy, it would not be fair to your unsecured creditors if they didn’t get paid at least as much as they would have in a Chapter 7.

-If a creditor can foreclose on or repossess an asset when you default on its loan, it has a secured debt.
-Secured debts typically include your mortgage and car loans.
+If a creditor can foreclose on or repossess an asset when you default on its loan, then the creditor's deb is "secured."
+Examples of secured debts include your mortgage and car loan.
 These debts are treated differently in Chapter 13 bankruptcy than your general unsecured debts (such as credit cards or medical bills) because bankruptcy does not wipe out your lender’s lien on the property securing its loan.

-Since your Chapter 13 bankruptcy does not eliminate a secured creditor’s lien, you need to continue making payments on your loan if you wish to avoid foreclosure or repossession of your property.
-When it comes to your mortgage, most courts require you to make your ongoing mortgage payments directly to your lender outside of bankruptcy.
+Since your Chapter 13 bankruptcy does not eliminate a secured creditor’s lien, you need to continue making payments on the loan if you wish to avoid foreclosure or repossession of your property.
+When it comes to your mortgage, most courts require that you make your ongoing mortgage payments directly to your lender outside of bankruptcy.
 (Learn more in Your Home in Chapter 13.)
-However, for secured personal property debts such as your car loans, courts differ on whether you must pay off the debt as part of your bankruptcy plan or if you can exclude it and pay your lender directly.
+However, for secured personal property debts such as your car loans, courts differ on whether you must pay off the debt as part of your bankruptcy plan or whether you can pay your lender directly.
 (Learn more in Your Car in Chapter 13.)

 As long as you keep up with your regular secured debt payments (and cure any pre-bankruptcy arrears through your plan), your lender will have no reason to foreclose on or repossess your property.
 However, if you fall behind on your payments, your lender can ask for court permission (through a motion for relief from the automatic stay) to enforce its lien and take back the property.